sambranaivan/CardScriptsWiki/Home.md

 bool | aux.dpcheck(function f) | Checks for cards with different properties (the property defined in function f, for example, Card.GetLevel, GetAttribute, GetRace, GetCode, etc).
 Usually used with aux.SelectUnselectGroup. function | aux.dxmcostgen(int min, int max, [function op]) | "Detach Xyz Material Cost Generator".
 Generates a function to be used by Effect.SetCost in order to detach a number of Xyz Materials from the Effect's handler. (int min) is the minimum number of materials to check for detachment. (int max) is the maximum number of materials to detach or a function that gets called as if by doing max(e,tp) in order to get the value of max detachments. (function op) is an optional function that gets called by passing the effect and the operated group of just detached materials in order to do some additional handling with them. void | aux.EnableCheckReincarnation(Card c) | Auxiliary function for "Salamangreat" Reincarnation procedure.
-Enables reincarnation links. void | aux.EnableExtraRules(c,card,init,...) | Functions to automate consistent start-of-duel activations for Duel Modes like Speed Duel, Sealed Duel, etc void | aux.EnableExtraRulesOperation(card,init,...) | void | aux.EnableGeminiAttribute(Card c) | Applies all the effects necessary for a Gemini monster to be used as one to (Card c). void | aux.EnableNeosReturn(Card c[, int extracat, function extrainfo, function extraop]) | Adds the effect to shuffle the card into the Extra Deck at the End Phase (most commonly used by "Neos" Fusion Monsters).
+Enables reincarnation links. void | aux.EnableExtraRules(c, card, init, ...) | Functions to automate consistent start-of-duel activations for Duel Modes like Speed Duel, Sealed Duel, etc void | aux.EnableExtraRulesOperation(card,init,...) | void | aux.EnableGeminiAttribute(Card c) | Applies all the effects necessary for a Gemini monster to be used as one to (Card c). void | aux.EnableNeosReturn(Card c[, int extracat, function extrainfo, function extraop]) | Adds the effect to shuffle the card into the Extra Deck at the End Phase (most commonly used by "Neos" Fusion Monsters).
 If provided, "extracat", "extrainfo" and "extraop" will add additional effect categories, operation info and operations respectively to the effect.
 The Condition, Target and Operation functions of this effect, named NeosReturnCondition1/2, NeosReturnTarget and NeosReturnOperation, are detailed in cards_specific_functions.lua.